Bonnie and Clyde (1967) – Meeting Clyde Barrow

 While the circumstances differ from real life, the habits are very similar to the real Clyde.
 Desperate to leave his poor past behind him, Clyde would wear suits as often as possible, always putting forth his best appearance even when it wasn’t practical.
 The gang often risked exposure and capture so that Clyde could drive into major towns and buy new suits or get stylish haircuts; as a small man who suffered crushing humiliation in his life, Clyde needed to show the world he was a big shot.

-Beatty wears a chocolate brown double-breasted wool suit coat, which has no apparent matching trousers in the film.
+Beatty wears a chocolate brown self-striped double-breasted suit jacket, which has no apparent matching trousers in the film.
 It has wide peak lapels, characteristic of the ’30s, and flapped hip pockets.

 A yellow string dangles from the welted breast pocket in some shots after the store holdup, but I’m not sure what it is.
 (When I first saw it, I thought it was a pocket watch chain, but screencapping has proved that it is not.)